Standard of Review

 Request for Review Following an Allegation of Unlawful Harassment or Sexual Misconduct

 In the event that the Associate Provost for Equal Opportunity Programs (or designee) recommends that an allegation of unlawful harassment or sexual misconduct should not be referred to a University-wide Disciplinary Committee for adjudication, the complainant may request a review of the Associate Provost’s decision.
-The student must make that request in writing to the Dean of Students in the University (or designee) no more than fifteen days following the date on which the Associate Provost’s decision was transmitted to the complainant.
+The student must make that request in writing to the Dean of Students in the University (or designee) no more than fifteen calendar days following the date on which the Associate Provost’s decision was transmitted to the complainant.
 The only legitimate grounds for review are: (1) that the preceding investigation of the alleged misconduct was incomplete; and/or (2) that new and material information unavailable to the Associate Dean of Students in the University for Disciplinary Affairs bears significantly in the complainant’s favor.

 Request for Review Following a University-wide Disciplinary Hearing

 When a University-wide Disciplinary Committee has made a determination regarding allegations of unlawful harassment or sexual misconduct the respondent and the complainant each may request a review of the decision regarding those allegations.
 The only legitimate grounds for review are: (1) that prescribed procedures were not followed; (2) that new and material information unavailable to the University-wide Disciplinary Committee would substantially change the outcome of the proceeding; and (3) the sanction is disproportionate to the violation.
-Requests for review must be submitted in writing to the Dean of Students in the University (or designee) not more than fifteen days following the date on which the University-wide Disciplinary Committee’s decision is formally communicated to the requesting student in writing.
+Requests for review must be submitted in writing to the Dean of Students in the University (or designee) not more than fifteen calendar days following the date on which the University-wide Disciplinary Committee’s decision is formally communicated to the requesting student in writing.
 The student must submit the request for review and any supporting material in writing; the Review Board will consider only a request for review and/or supporting materials prepared and/or submitted by the student, i.e., the Review Board will not consider materials prepared or arguments advanced by other parties (e.g., an attorney).
-At the written request of the student, the student may be granted an additional fifteen days to submit those materials.
-Extension requests must be submitted to the Dean of Students in the University (or designee) not more than fifteen days following the date on which the University-wide Disciplinary Committee’s decision is formally communicated in writing.
+At the written request of the student, the student may be granted an additional fifteen calendar days to submit those materials.
+Extension requests must be submitted to the Dean of Students in the University (or designee) not more than fifteen calendar days following the date on which the University-wide Disciplinary Committee’s decision is formally communicated in writing.
 Further extensions of time will not be considered (nor will “supplemental” submissions of supporting materials).

 Requests for review should clearly state the basis for the request (i.e., that prescribed procedures were not followed, new and material information is newly available and/or disproportionate sanction) and include in the submission materials that directly support the complainant’s or respondent’s claim(s).
 Character references should not be submitted and will not be considered by a Review Board.